Barro/java-afl/README.md

 * Support deferred init for arbitrary given method without source code modifications.
+* Dynamically figure out the used map size from afl-showmap.
 * Better way to build this.
 Multiple different build tools are probably a must.
-  * Also support including afl's config.h file for map size and file descriptor information.
   * CMake
   * Ant
   * Maven